mattpolzin/JSONAPI/README.md

 #### `MetaType`

 The second generic type of a `JSONAPIDocument` is a `Meta`.
-This structure is entirely open-ended.
-As an example, the JSON API document could, as an example, contain the following pagination info in its meta entry:
+This `Meta` follows the same rules as `Meta` at any other part of a JSON API Document.
+It is described below in its own section, but as an example, the JSON API document could contain the following pagination info in its meta entry:
 ```
 {
 	"meta": {